Tyrants in Therapy: Television

-Meet The Tyrants in Therapy was a half-hour comedy and variety show, combining humour and political satire with original Tyrants in Therapy music.
+Meet The Tyrants in Therapy was a half-hour comedy and variety show, combining comedy and political satire with original Tyrants in Therapy music.
 From 2001 to 2008, the Tyrants in Therapy wrote, produced, co-directed, edited and starred in 25 episodes, which aired on several Public-access television cable TV networks (including AT&T, Adelphia, Comcast, Charter and Time Warner) in the greater Los Angeles area.
 Meet The Tyrants in Therapy is currently being broadcast on the Manhattan Neighborhood Network's Lifestyle Channel every Sunday night at midnight (Eastern Standard Time).

 The Tyrants in Therapy’s first recording experience occurred in Adelphia Cable’s Van Nuys Public-access television studio, after AbbeAbbe had suggested that shooting some lip sync footage from the Meet The Tyrants in Therapy studio album might help them secure a new booking agent.
 The results, although very rough, were encouraging enough to convince the Tyrants in Therapy to book more studio time.
 This material then became the basis for the Meet The Tyrants in Therapy television program.

 At first, the Tyrants in Therapy directed themselves, but for the third episode, director/choreographer Ceil Gruessing, a friend of AbbeAbbe’s from Antioch College, was enlisted to direct.
-While problems were encountered with sound, lighting and framing, the Tyrants in Therapy persevered, and went on to work with several other stage directors, including Debra De Liso, Steven Memel, Betsey Cassell, Tanya Kane-Parry and Tracy Winters.
-And when none of them were available, the Tyrants in Therapy reclaimed sole charge of the directing.
+While problems were encountered with sound, lighting and framing, the Tyrants in Therapy persevered and went on to work with several other stage directors, including Debra De Liso, Steven Memel, Betsey Cassell, Tanya Kane-Parry and Tracy Winters.
+When none of them were available, the Tyrants in Therapy began self-directing again.